kombucha-js/react-rerenderers/README.md

  🍎 4.
 Modularize Modal Dialogs
 -------------------------------------------------------------------
 Implementing Modal Dialogs with **React.js** is trickly.
 At the first glance, it seems easy; but it actually isn't.
 See the following example:

-[Dialogs with React-Router][example-dialog1]
+[Dialogs with React-Router 1. ][example-dialog1]

+In this example, dialogs are implemented with a popular module named `react-bootstrap`.
 A confirmation dialog box will pop up when you click the center button and it will automatically navigate to another route after the `proceed` button is clicked.

 You may notice that the dialog appears with an animation while the dialog disappears without the animation.
 It should